NiliRahmani/Matlab-clustering/ReadMe.md

-###Clustering project
+Clustering project

-This is a project which accepts a sequence of values including voltages and tempretures and the purpose of the project is to distinguish which one is positive voltage, which tempreture and which is negative voltage.
+This is a project which accepts a sequence of values including voltages and temperatures and the purpose of the project is to distinguish which one is positive voltage, which temperature and which is negative voltage.
 The pattern of the values are like:

 TTTTTT VP VN TTTTTTTT VN VP TTTTTT VP VN TTTTTT....